-Figure 1: Distribution of callback in predictors a) religion, b) gender, c) accent and d) city.
+Figure 1: Distribution of callback in predictors a) religion, b) gender, c) accent and d) city

-as a binary variable (i.e. callback).
+as a binary variable (i.e., callback).
 An ordinal regression model, which is an extension of the logistic regression model, is recommended for the case where the response is coded as an ordinal variable with more than two levels.
 Specifically, an ordinal variable is a variable whose value exists on an arbitrary scale where only the relative ordering between different values is important, such as appoint offer.
 A sample analysis though statistical programme language R is illustrated below as well as interpretation for the results.
-In the following analysis we include all predictors from Table 1, but choice of the predictors is flexible owing to nature of the models.
-Researchers on the study may choose desired set of predictors depending on the circumstances.
+In the following analysis we include all predictors from Table 1, but choice of the predictors is flexible due to nature of the models.
+Researchers of the study may choose a desired set of predictors depending on the circumstances.
 All programming codes can be found in my Github repository.

 Logistic regression on callback

 As an exploratory analysis, Figure 1 depicts the distribution of callback within possible values of the predictors respectively.
-Religion and accent are the two factors that has distinctive proportions of ‘no callback’ in different categories, while gender and city seem to have little influence on the callback rate.
+Religion and accent are the two factors that have distinctive proportions of ‘no callback’ in different categories, while gender and city seem to have little influence on the callback rate.
 Taking all four factors into account as predictors, we build the logistic regression model on response variable callback:

 (1)

-where i represents the ith phone message, µi = E(yi) = P(yi = 1) is the probability of ith phone message receives callback, xi1,...,xi4 are the values of each predictors for the ith phone message, β0 is the intercept, and β1,...,β4 are the regression coefficients for four predictors respectively.
+where i represents the ith phone message, µi = E(yi) = P(yi = 1) is the probability of ith phone message receives callback, xi1,...,xi4 are the values of each predictor’s for the ith phone message, β0 is the intercept, and β1,...,β4 are the regression coefficients for four predictors respectively.
 A main advantage of the logistic regression model is its attractive interpretation:

 can be interpreted as the odds of event “yi = 1”, so the parameter (say) βj may be interpreted as the change of odds in log-scale when the jth predictor is changed from baseline value to alternate value.
-We can fit the regression coefficients in Equation 1 through R. The following presents a sample code output from applying the glm function on simulated data with the arguments set to perform logistic regression:
+We can fit the regression coefficients in Equation 1 through R. The following presents a sample code output from applying the glm function to simulated data with the arguments set to perform logistic regression:

 > lr.fit <- glm(callback ~ religion + gender + accent + city,